hyperbx/Marathon/README.md

 The `*.mbi` format is a plaintext file containing node definitions for a skeleton.
 This format hasn't been researched, but the data it represents is all helpfully labelled by whatever internal tool from SEGA exported it.

-### PlayStation 3 Model Format
+### SOX Model Format

-Stage models in the PlayStation 3 version of the game are usually split up into a unique `*.mdl` format, while preliminary research has been done on this format a lot of the extra data beyond the simple model construction is unknown.
+The `*.mdl` format is used by the PlayStation 3 version of the game in place of Ninja models used for terrain.
+While preliminary research has been done on this format, a lot of the extra data beyond the simple model construction is unknown.

 ### Proprietary SONY video format